 Proficiency in Fly Fishing Techniques:

 Mastering a variety of fly fishing techniques is fundamental for guiding success.
 Whether it’s presenting dry flies to rising trout on a spring creek or double hauling a 12 weight at oceanside tarpon.
-Guides and outfitters must be proficient in a range of casting, mending, and line management skills.
+Guides and outfitters must be proficient teachers in a range of casting, mending, and line management skills.
 Furthermore, the ability to adapt techniques based on conditions and the clients skill level is crucial for maximizing opportunities and providing guests with personalized instruction and guidance.

 Customer Service and Hospitality:

-Business Management and Marketing:
+Business Management and Marketing

 Guiding = Living the Dream